Generali drops out from NN's asset manager sale - sources

-LONDON, June 8 (Reuters) - Italian insurer Assicurazioni Generali GASI.MI has dropped out from the sale of the asset management arm of Dutch rival NN Group NV NN.AS, two sources familiar with the matter told Reuters.
+LONDON, June 8 (Reuters) - Italy's top insurer Assicurazioni Generali GASI.MI has dropped out of the race to buy the asset management arm of Dutch rival NN Group NV NN.AS, two sources familiar with the matter told Reuters.

-Europe's third biggest insurer initially looked at submitting a possible bid for the unit which oversees assets linked to NN's life insurance products but was put off by its competitive valuation, one of the sources said.
+Generali and Deutsche Bank's DBKGn.DE asset management unit DWS DWSG.DE were among suitors that last week filed non-binding bids for the company which oversees assets linked to NN's life insurance products, sources had said.

+But the people on Tuesday said Generali had decided to quit the process, which is expected to be very competitive.

 Generali declined to comment while NN was not immediately available for comment.

-(Reporting by Valentina Za, Gianluca Semeraro and Pamela Barbaglia; Editing by Kirsten Donovan)
+(Reporting by Valentina Za, Gianluca Semeraro and Pamela Barbaglia; Editing by Kirsten Donovan and Louise Heavens)

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))